-A Control and Status Register (CSR) is used to control the state of the board.
-It allows the user to select one of eight possible input debounce times and provides control for the Fail LED.
+A Control and Status Register (CSR) is used to control and monitor the state of the board.
+This register allows independent control of the on-line/off-line state of the outputs and provides control for the Fail LED.
 The purpose of the Fail LED is for status indication under user software control.
 The default reset condition of the Fail LED is ON.
 This does not indicate a failure of the board because the board does not contain any self-test capabilities.